Chocolate Museum Hamburg ⇒

 Interactive Demonstrations

-In the Chocoversum, an impressive variety of chocolate creations and types are produced.
+At the Chocoversum, an impressive variety of chocolate creations and types are produced.
 Visitors can choose from a wide range of chocolate bars, pralines, and chocolate spreads.

-2. Pralines and truffles: A large selection of handmade pralines and truffles with various fillings and decorations.
+2. Pralines and Truffles: A large selection of handmade pralines and truffles with various fillings and decorations.

-Who are the main partners of Chocoversum?
+Who are the main partners of the Chocoversum?

 Strategic Partnerships

-Where is the chocolate from the Chocoversum sold?
+Where is the chocolate from Chocoversum sold?

-Exciting data and facts about the Chocoversum at a glance
+Exciting data and facts about the Chocoversum at a glance.

 • Year of opening: 2011